willnorris/willnorris.com/content/posts/2014/forcing-ssl-on-wordpress-org.md

   - https://plus.google.com/+willnorris/posts/hZZMpvsWeZ7
 ---

-So it seems that [wordpress.org now serves traffic over SSL](http://www.poststat.us/wordpress-org-now-delivered-ssl/), and will soon be switching to SSL only.
+So it seems that <a href="http://www.poststat.us/wordpress-org-now-delivered-ssl/" class="u-like-of">wordpress.org now serves traffic over SSL</a>, and will soon be switching to SSL only.
 In the comments on the above article, [Andrew Nacin](http://nacin.com/) said:

 > Yeah, all of WordPress.org will be 100% forced SSL soon.